jdevfullstack-tutorials/springboot-app-deployment/README.md

 an issue to start the discussion or query/ies.

 ## Compile, Build & Run
-Before you compile and build, make sure you are at the project directory.
-I'm using Maven build tool here.
+Before you compile and build, make sure you are at the project directory `SpringBootProjectDir`.
+Take note also, I'm using Maven build tool here.

 In Windows,